 Working with children with speech sound disorders

-As her interest and expertise in the clinical management of children’s speech sound disorders grew her work became more specialised.
-By 1994 her caseload consisted primarily of children with phonological and articulation disorders and childhood apraxia of speech.
+As her interest and expertise in the clinical management of children’s speech sound disorders grew, her work became more specialised.
+By 1994 her caseload consisted primarily of children with phonological disorders, articulation disorders and childhood apraxia of speech.
 At least half of these children with speech sound disorders had 'other' communication and developmental difficulties such as autism spectrum disorders, craniofacial differences, Down syndrome, fluency disorders, hearing impairment, 'late talking', specific language impairment, traumatic brain injury, visual impairment and Williams syndrome.

 Doctoral studies 1990-1996 and a book in 1998